Timothy D. Ritchie

 Psychology, Social Cognition, Emotion, Autobiographical Memory, Subjective Well-being, Organizational Behavior, Stress

 In August 2014, Dr. Ritchie joined the Psychology Department at Saint Xavier University as chairperson, and earned tenure in July, 2017.

-From 2009 to 2014, he earned tenure at the Department of Psychology, University of Limerick, Ireland.
+From 2009 to 2014, he earned tenure in 2012 at the Department of Psychology, University of Limerick, Ireland.

-From 2007 to 2009, he was a research and teaching fellow at the Center for Research on Self and Identity, School of Psychology, University of Southampton, England.
+From 2007 to 2009, Timothy was a research and teaching fellow at the Center for Research on Self and Identity, School of Psychology, University of Southampton, England.

 - PSYCH 300: Statistics for the Social Sciences